konu2705/ROS2-Gazebo-custom-plugin/src/testing_gazebo/READMEPLSSSSSSSSSSS.txt

-THIS FUCKING WORKS!!!
+THIS WORKS!!!
 IT TOOK A LOT OF TIME TO FIND THE RIGHT THINGS TO MAKE IT WORK BE CAREFUL!!

-Cmakelist file mai there is no need for executable common when making a plugin
+Cmakelist file mai there is no need for executable comand when making a plugin

-the following lines are the one which finally after a whole fucking day os work allowed to get the plugin to be exported and get recognised by gazebo
+the following lines are the one which finally after a whole day of work allowed to get the plugin to be exported and get recognised by gazebo
 ******
 ament_export_libraries(simple_world)